saubin78/2016_11_goettingen/minutes/08-usecase_inra.md

 have the big data hype.
 And it's not only hype.
-Even if it were only hype it would be important, because hype brings us clout, but it is really an explosion of data production, and if we don't seize the opportunity to be influential in this area, with the GACS, we waste and opportunity.
+Even if it were only hype it would be important, because hype brings us clout, but it is really an explosion of data production, and if we don't seize the opportunity to be influential in this area, with the GACS, we waste an opportunity.

 __Dean__: We miss the boat, yes.